-Dr. Manuel Giuliani is a senior scientist at the Center for Human-Computer Interaction, Department of Computer Sciences, University of Salzburg, where he leads a group for human-robot interaction.
+Dr. Manuel Giuliani is Professor in Embedded Cognitive AI for Robotics at the Bristol Robotics Laboratory, University of the West of England, Bristol.
+Before coming to Bristol, he led the Human-Robot Interaction group at the Center for Human-Computer Interaction, Department of Computer Sciences, University of Salzburg.
 He received a Master of Arts in computational linguistics from Ludwig-Maximilian-University Munich, a Master of Science in computer science from Technische Universität München, and a PhD in computer science from Technische Universität München.
-He worked on the European projects JAST (Joint Action Science and Technology), JAMES (Joint Action for Multimodal Embodied Social Systems).
-Currently, Manuel is involved in the European project ReMeDi (Remote Medical Diagnostician) and the Christian-Doppler-Laboratory "Contextual Interfaces".
+He worked on the European projects JAST (Joint Action Science and Technology), JAMES (Joint Action for Multimodal Embodied Social Systems), ReMeDi (Remote Medical Diagnostician) and the Austrian Christian-Doppler-Laboratory "Contextual Interfaces".
 His research interests include human-robot interaction, social robotics, natural language processing, multimodal fusion, multimodal output generation, and robot architectures.

 The two general topics of my research are human-robot interaction and social robotics.
 Here, I am mainly interested in multimodal fusion: every robot that is built to interact with humans, needs to be able to understand information from several input channels, for example from speech and gesture recognition.
 This is called multimodal fusion.